BrianArradondo/Sales-Predictions/README.md

  ## Defining the causal patterns critical to sales is fundamental to success in business ##
 ---
-### This Data is about identifying the causal patterns inside of grocery item store locations sales.
-It is about differentiating from the coincidental are critical to solving the business problem in order to build a Machine Learning Model based on the Data so the end user can build actionable models.
+### This Data is about identifying causal patterns inside of grocery item store sales as they relate to location.
+It is about how important differentiating the coincidental from the causal is to solving  business problems.
+To build a Machine Learning Model based on the Data, provides the end user actionable models to move forward and improve the business.
  ## "Data Dictionary"
 ![image](https://user-images.githubusercontent.com/126424848/233274674-36516c06-23a3-4af8-b1c6-7084fc832fb0.png)